 Assurance of Safety and Health at Workplaces

-Explicitly Ensuring Occupational Health and Safety in the Global Compliance Code
+Explicitly Ensuring “Safety and Health at Workplaces” in the Global Compliance Code

-Sysmex's Global Compliance Code clearly states the Company's goal of "ensuring occupational health and safety," and we are conducting a number of activities in this vein.
+Sysmex's Global Compliance Code clearly states the Company's goal of "8-4 Assurance of safety and health in the workplace" and we are conducting a number of activities in this vein.

 Promoting Cooperation between Executives and Employees on Safety and Health

 To ensure the health and safety of its employees, Sysmex Corporation has formulated Safety and Health Regulations and strives to create a safe working environment.
 In fiscal 2016, we established the Central Health and Safety Committee (meets twice each year), which targets Group companies in Japan.
 This committee aims to reinforce and enhance domestic Group companiesʼ occupational safety and health systems.
 To this end, the committee formulates policies and targets, ascertains the status of occupational health at individual business sites, considers improvement measures and reports its results to executives via the Risk Management Committee.

 The committee set companywide safety and health targets for fiscal 2017: zero work-related injuries, and the promotion of health and productivity management for an increase in employee vitality and productivity through investment in improving employee health.
 Each of our companies and offices worked to carry out these initiatives, centered on their Safety and Health Committees.